 Physical medicine and rehabilitation physician Rūta Burzdžienė at the Spine treatment center agrees that high heels are highly popular, but they do require sacrifice.
 Few hours with the heels on may not feel too painful, but the real damage is far greater than aching feet or tight and painful calves.
 According to doctor, while wearing high heels not just the feet suffer afflictions, but excessive pressure is put on other specific muscle groups.
 Research has shown that while you are wearing shoes with 9 cm heels the anterior part of your foot suffers 76% increase of your body mass pressure.
 So when you are strolling around and your feet seem to be comfortably sitting in your beautiful 9 cm heels, your posture - pelvis and spine shifts into unnatural position, your spine and joints suffer.
 "When your feet is over-arched, it causes calf and feet muscle tension.
 Even worse wearing tight, narrow shoes, it will eventually cause toe deformities,"- asserts doctor R. Burzdžienė.

 Tips for high heel fans

 On the other hand, flat shoes such as flip flops, for example, are not ideal for our feet either.
-Optimal solution for maintaining correct pasture and gait is wider fit shoes with a firm 2-3 cm heel, which stabilizes ankle joint.
+Optimal solution for maintaining correct posture and gait is wider fit shoes with a firm 2-3 cm heel, which stabilizes ankle joint.
 Ideally the sole of the shoe should be fitted and personalized to maintain the correct physiological position of the foot.

 For those who choose to fly high on their heels once or twice a week, doctor R. Bruzdžienė recommends regular specific calf stretching exercises.